No products in the cart.

 The move comes amid a global rise in demand for skilled labor and a tightening job market in many sectors.
 By allowing students to work more hours, New Zealand not only supports the financial needs of these individuals but also addresses gaps in the labor market, particularly in hospitality, agriculture, and healthcare sectors.

-According to the New Zealand Ministry of education, the country had approximately 36,000 international students enrolled in 2023, a figure that represents a 25% increase compared to the previous year.
-This surge underscores the growing interest in New Zealand as a preferred study destination, particularly among students from asia and the Pacific Islands.
+According to the New Zealand Ministry of education, the country had approximately 36,000 international students enrolled in 2023, a figure that represents a 25% increase compared to the previous year. this surge underscores the growing interest in New Zealand as a preferred study destination, particularly among students from asia and the Pacific islands.
 The government anticipates that enhanced work opportunities will further boost these enrollment numbers.

 The hospitality sector, in particular, has been vocal about its need for workers, as many businesses struggle to recruit sufficient staff.